freerange/site/soups/weeklinks/week-224-links.snip.markdown

 I only recently became aware of [the role of Excel](http://baselinescenario.com/2013/02/09/the-importance-of-excel/) (and copying & pasting!) in JPMorgan's "London Whale" fiasco.
 Given the pervasiveness of Excel, I also found it sobering to read about the [lack of accuracy of statistical procedures in Excel](http://www.pages.drexel.edu/~bdm25/excel2007.pdf):

 > Excel 2007, like its predecessors, fails a standard set of intermediate-level accuracy tests in three areas: statistical distributions, random number generation, and estimation.
 Additional errors in specific Excel procedures are discussed.
-Microsoft’s continuing inability to correctly fix errors is discussed.
+Microsoft's continuing inability to correctly fix errors is discussed.

 You have been warned! <%= by('james-mead') %>